CPP-AP 3.0.1

 // create the parser class instance

-// add arguments
+// define the program arguments

 // parse command-line arguments